 My lady, her family and I met with Kathy.
 I felt Kathy was a good match, and we worked well together.

-When my Lady passed away, I started working with Kathy doing direct care in peoples' homes.
+When my Lady passed away, I started working with Kathy doing home care in peoples' homes.

 I became a Private Home Care, Inc. scheduler for Kathy, and then responsibilities were added as PHCI grew.
-In November of this year, I have been with PHCI 5 years.
+In November of this year, I have been with PHCI in Belfast, Maine since 2013.
 I'm now the Executive Assistant and I love my job.

 Rosie and Hillary